RubixML/Server/README.md

 ### Basic Authenticator
 An implementation of HTTP Basic Auth as described in [RFC7617](https://tools.ietf.org/html/rfc7617).

-> **Note**: This authorization strategy is only secure over an encrypted communication channel such as HTTPS with SSL or TLS.
+> **Note:** This authorization strategy is only secure over an encrypted communication channel such as HTTPS with SSL or TLS.

 #### Parameters
 | # | Param | Default | Type | Description |